 Why Diamond Pricing Varies From Shape to Shape

-The Most Expensive: The Round Brilliant
+The Most Expensive Diamond Cut: The Round Brilliant

 The Best Round Diamond You Can Buy

 Brilliant round diamonds provide the most brilliance and sparkle, but did you know there’s another cut that goes above and beyond the rest?
 Our Clean Origin Hearts and Arrows collection is made up of round brilliant diamonds that are cut with extreme precision and craftsmanship, showing off eight sharp ‘arrows’ visible when the diamond is facing upwards, and eight ‘hearts’ when the diamond is reversed.
 This is the most perfectly symmetrical and premium round diamond you can buy!
-Because of this cuts precise symmetry, the light will enter and exit the diamond almost perfectly, creating its own ‘hall of mirrors’ that reflects the maximum possible light and brilliance.
-This is an extremely rare cut, making up less than 1% of all the diamonds in the world, so if you’re looking to really shock your future fiance with a diamond unlike any other, the Hearts & Arrows collection will blow her away.
+Because of this cut’s precise symmetry, the light will enter and exit the diamond almost perfectly, creating its own ‘hall of mirrors’ that reflects the maximum possible light and brilliance.
+This is an extremely rare cut, making up less than 1% of all the diamonds in the world.
+So if you’re looking to really shock your future fiance with a diamond unlike any other, the Hearts & Arrows collection will blow her away.
 Now, what is the difference between an ‘ideal’ cut diamond and Hearts & Arrows?
 Although an ‘ideal’ cut diamond is the top grade quality, providing the best light performance and proportions, Hearts & Arrows have perfect symmetry.
 All Hearts and Arrows diamonds are ideal, but not all ideal diamonds are Hearts and Arrows.
-And remember, Hears and Arrows only apply to round diamonds.
+And remember, Hearts and Arrows only apply to round diamonds.

 Fancy Shaped Diamonds Will Save You Money!

-If you’re looking to save some money and aren’t a fan of round-cut diamonds anyways, then you’re in luck!
+If you’re looking to save some money and aren’t a fan of round-cut diamonds anyway, then you’re in luck!
 Fancy shaped diamonds are less expensive than round brilliant diamonds because less of the rough diamond is cut away during the shaping process.
-Fancy shape diamonds are, well, everything except round!
-That includes emerald, oval, cushion, asscher, pear, heart, radiant, and princess.
-Plenty of fantastic shapes and options.
+Fancy shaped diamonds are, well, everything except round!
+That includes emerald, oval, cushion, Asscher, pear, heart, radiant, and princess.
+Plenty of fantastic shapes and fine options.
 These shapes can be extremely striking, especially when placed in a unique setting.
 Another benefit to most fancy-shaped diamonds is that they appear larger than rounds.
 This means that a 1-carat oval will look bigger than a 1 carat round.
 Oval, emerald, and pear-shaped diamonds appear larger because of their elongated shapes.
 However, it is important to remember that a well-cut round diamond will provide intense sparkle and brilliance, something fancy cut diamonds cannot match.